 Barry Bennett ’78 won a wrestling national championship in the heavy weight class in 1978.

-In 1991 Kris Kuehl ’92 won the national championship in the discus at the DIII national track meet.
-Kuehl went on to compete in the discus at the 2002 Olympics.
+Kris Kuehl ’92 won the national championship in the discus at the DIII national track meet for three straight years from 1990-92.
+Kuehl went on to compete for the United State Olympic Team in the discus at the 2002 Olympics.

 Aaron Banks ’96 won three DIII national championships in track and field during his Cobber career.
 He won the indoor shot put titles in 1995 and 1996.
 In 1995 he won the national title in the outdoor discus throw.
 Banks was also a four-time runner up at the NCAA DIII national track meet.